josephnowak/tensordb/README.md

 3. When you need to make complex calculations (rollings, dot, etc.).
 4. When you need to make fast reads.
 5. When you need to read the data in different ways not only reading by columns or by rows.
-6. When you need to make fast modifications of your data on disk.
-7. When you need to have a verification of the integrity of your data using a checksum.
+6. When you need to have a verification of the integrity of your data using a checksum.
-8. When you don't need to delete parts of the data frequently (the deletion require the overwrite of the entiere tensor).
+7. When you don't need to delete parts of the data frequently (the deletion require the overwrite of the entiere tensor).
-9. When you don't need to insert data in middle position frequently (overwrite problem).
+8. When you don't need to insert data in middle positions frequently (overwrite problem).